Cedarburg Reads & Events

 October 2021: CEDARBURG READS for the WHOLE FAMILY

 For the month of October, Cedarburg Reads has a book for each age group to recognize the packhorse librarians in Kentucky from the 1930s, who delivered books and taught reading to folks living in remote areas of the Appalachian Mountains.
-The books are: “The Book Woman of Troublesome Creek” by Kim Richardson (adults), “Down Cut Shin Creek” by Kathi Appelt (YA readers), and “Books by Horseback” by Emma Berne (young readers).
+The books are: “The Book Woman of Troublesome Creek” by Kim Richardson (adults & YA), “Down Cut Shin Creek” by Kathi Appelt (8-12yr old intermediate readers), and “Books by Horseback” by Emma Berne (young readers).
 Stop by the library today to purchase a book or check one out!
 Check our online calendar for events.

 About Cedarburg Reads